 Esophageal spasm is often difficult to treat.
 Calcium channel blockers such as nifedipine may relieve the symptoms by relaxing the muscles of the esophagus.
 Tricyclic antidepressants are also used to relax muscles and may also be given.

-Some people have symptoms that are very difficult to treat.
-Rarely, a surgeon or gastroenterologist may cut the muscle layer along the full length of the esophagus (myotomy).
+Some people have symptoms that are severe and difficult to treat.
+If medications do not help, sometimes a surgeon may cut the muscle layer along the full length of the esophagus (myotomy).
 Alternatively, a gastroenterologist may cut this muscle layer during endoscopy.